sonormusiceditions/sonormusiceditions.com/assets/pages/home/home.md

 # ITALIAN RECORD LABEL AND MUSIC PUBLISHER

-Founded in 2013 and based in Rome, Italy, SONOR MUSIC EDITIONS is specialized in synchronization music for films, radio and television.
-We spread rare and obscure Pop, Jazz-Funk, Cinematic Lounge, Funk, Psychedelic and Progressive music, spacey Cosmic sounds, Easy Listening and all that good vintage Italian vibes hailing from 1970s & 80s Library and Soundtrack music production.
+Founded in 2013 and based in Rome, Italy, SONOR MUSIC EDITIONS is a record label specialized in archival music for films, radio and television.
+From rare and obscure Pop, Jazz, Cinematic Lounge, Funk, Easy Listening to underground Psychedelic and Progressive music, spaced cosmic sounds, and all that golden Italian vibes hailing from 1970s & 80s Library and Soundtrack music production.

 <iframe src="https://open.spotify.com/embed?uri=spotify:user:bastard_grooves:playlist:3M5FKJggRE2NocgXE0LzRV" width="700" height="810" frameborder="0" allowtransparency="true"></iframe>